Joy-less/Embers/Documentation.md

 ```
 enumerator.each {|item|}
 	Repeats the given block for each item in the enumerator, otherwise returns itself.

+enumerator.step(interval) {|item|}
+	Repeats the given block for each item in the enumerator, skipping the given number of items after each item, otherwise returns an enumerator.

+enumerator.next
+	Moves the enumerator to the next item and returns it.

+enumerator.peek
+	Returns the next item in the enumerator.
 ```
 ```
 Exception.new([message = nil])